bruhtus/bruhtus.github.io/content/posts/lkmp-journey.md

 to handle.
-So if the subsystem that you worked on have the patchwork setup, like [linux kernel build](https://patchwork.kernel.org/project/linux-kbuild/list/), you can check if your patch in there or not.
+So if the subsystem that you worked on have the patchwork setup, like [linux kernel build](https://patchwork.kernel.org/project/linux-kbuild/list/), you can check if your patch is in there or not.
 If your patch is not in the patchwork, it's likely either the maintainer is not interested in your patch or your submission trigger the patchwork's filter setup by the maintainer (and the maintainer missed your patch).